-On June 10, 1816, forty-three delegates from thirteen counties met in Corydon to draw up the first constitution for the new state of Indiana.
+Delegates (43) from 13 counties met in Corydon to draw up the first constitution for the new State of Indiana.
 Because of the extreme hot weather, some of the sessions were held under a large elm tree about one block northwest of the capitol building.
 Near this tree was a fine spring that furnished drinking water and proved an excellent place to cool the jugs of brandy.

 The General Assembly, consisting of ten senators and twenty-nine representatives met at Corydon.
 The legislature chose Robert A. New, Secretary of State; William H. Lilly, Auditor; and Daniel C. Lane, Treasurer.

 President James Monroe, accompanied by General Andrew Jackson, visited Governor Jennings in Corydon.
 The year before, President Monroe had appointed Governor Jennings to be Indian Commissioner, and this visit was made to discuss the Indian situation, which was then a perplexing question in Indiana.
 On the morning when the President and the General left Corydon, Governor Jennings, General John Tipton and others accompanied them to the Ohio River ferry-boat that carried them across to Louisville.

-Corydon had been selected as a temporary capital.
-Also the treaties with the Indians in 1818 made the northern part of the state a safe place in which to live.
+Corydon was selected as a temporary capital, the treaties with the Indians in 1818 made the northern part of the state a safe place in which to live.
 A committee was appointed to locate a new capital near the center of the state – this group chose the present site of Indianapolis.
 State Treasurer, Samuel Merrill, was engaged by the legislature to move the State’s belongings to Indianapolis.
 He sold off the furniture that could not be moved advantageously and packed the books and records in boxes.
 The journey was made in wagons.
 In January 1825, Indianapolis officially became the second state capital of Indiana.